bateskevin/PSAtlas/docs/AddLessons.md

 I also highly recommend you check out the [documentation on using the module](Students.md).
 Like this you will see what people are gonna face with your lessons.

+Also also, Check out my (very basic) [lesson on Powershell datatypes](https://github.com/bateskevin/PWSHSchool/tree/master/Lessons/Variable_Datatypes).
+This could serve you as a template for your first lesson.

 ## Speaking of steps

 Speaking of steps, cause that's exactly how you gonna do it.
 There is a basic folder structure to follow